vlasovskikh/obraz/doc/plugins.md

     Generators are useful when you need to create additional generated files you need at your site, e.g. tag pages or image thumbnails.

-    A site content generator is a fuction of type `(basedir: str, destdir: str,
+    A site content generator is a fuction of type `(source: str,
-    site: dict) -> None`.
+    destination: str, site: dict) -> None`.

         import os
         import obraz